For customers with slow Internet connections, this process may take up to five minutes long.

 Raise your glass for an unforgettable evening of glorious entertainment with this Outdoor Proms Concert for Two experience!
 Share a bottle of chilled Prosecco at a spectacular open-air picnic concert set in the grounds of some of the UK’s most celebrated stately homes.

 The entertainments begin with a mounted display of British cavalry through the ages, followed by the toe-tapping live warm up act, and then look to the sky for the breathtaking parachute display.

-Next, the evening gun salute heralds the arrival of Britain’s favourite warplane.
-Amidst a volley of gunfire, you hear the unmistakable sound of the Spitfire engine rumbling overhead, followed by a meticulously choreographed aerial display which takes place in the evening sky above.
+Later, the evening gun salute heralds the commencement of the orchestral programme and the arrival of Britain’s favourite warplane.
+Amidst a volley of gunfire, you’ll hear the unmistakable sound of the Spitfire engine rumbling overhead, followed by a meticulously choreographed aerial display which takes place in the evening sky above.

-As part of your experience you will enjoy a chilled bottle of Prosecco to toast the evening, complete with two long stem plastic flutes which will be ready for collection on arrival at the concert.
+As part of your experience you will enjoy a bottle of Prosecco to share, which will be chilled and ready for collection when you arrive at the concert.

-Selected dates are available subject to availability, between July and August.
+Selected dates are available subject to availability, in July and August.

 This experience will typically last a whole evening, gates open at approximately 4pm.